Integral Ecology Quarterly Update: Winter 2026 Edition (Issue 5)

 The British Province finance team continues to engage with ethical investment practices, while Jesuit Missions calls for urgent climate action as global temperatures remain historically high.

-The Laudato Si’ Research Institute has published its report on Catholic Approaches to Mining, and also launched its Down to Earth Dialogues series, connecting interdisciplinary voices to explore ecology, sustainability, and social justice through practical and reflective conversations.
+The Laudato Si’ Research Institute has published its report on Catholic Approaches to Mining, and continues its Down to Earth Dialogues webinar series on agroecology and land-based practices.

 Download the full update below to learn more about these developments and how Jesuit communities are putting care for creation into practice.